-Drugs go through a process to make sure they’re safe, effective and that the benefits outweigh possible side effects.
+Drugs go through a review process.
+This ensures they're safe, effective, and that the benefits outweigh possible side effects.

-In the UK, drugs are licensed through the:
+In the UK, two agencies license drugs.
+They are the:

-- European Medicines Agency (EMA) for a Europe wide licence, under laws set by the European Commission
+- European Medicines Agency (EMA) for a Europe-wide licence, under the European Commission laws

 - Medicines and Healthcare Products Regulatory Agency (MHRA) for a UK licence